Updated June 4, 2023

 Hydrocortisone cream can cause a stinging or burning sensation when applied to the skin.
-This is more likely to occur if you have sensitive skin or if you are using a higher concentration of hydrocortisone.
+This is more likely to occur if you have sensitive skin or are taking hydrocortisone at a higher concentration.

-If you experience this side effect, wash the affected area with soap and water as soon as possible.
+If you experience this side effect when taking high hydrocortisone doses, wash the affected area with soap and water as soon as possible.

-Because hydrocortisone cream is so often recommended to relieve itching, it may seem counterintuitive to hear that it can actually cause itching.
-But it’s true.
-This is because it can disrupt the skin’s natural barrier, which can lead to dryness and cracking.
+Hydrocortisone cream is often recommended to relieve itching.
+So it may seem counterintuitive to hear that it can cause itching.
+But it's true.
+This can disrupt the skin's natural barrier, leading to dryness and cracking.
 This can lead to more itching and irritation of the skin.

-If this happens while you are using hydrocortisone cream, call your doctor right away.
+If this happens while using hydrocortisone cream, call your doctor immediately.

 Acne is a common side effect of corticosteroids used in skincare products.

-Generally, this occurs as a result of the increase in oil production that corticosteroids tend to cause.
-Furthermore, corticosteroids can also contribute to other types of unflattering skin conditions like rosacea or hyperpigmentation.
+Generally, this occurs due to the increase in oil production that corticosteroids tend to cause.
+Furthermore, corticosteroids can contribute to other unflattering skin conditions like rosacea or hyperpigmentation.

-The corticosteroid interrupts the production of collagen, elastin and hyaluronic acid (a compound found in cellular tissue that binds water) which can lead to premature skin aging caused by wrinkles, fine lines or other signs of aging.
+The corticosteroid interrupts the production of collagen, elastin, and hyaluronic acid.
+This can lead to premature skin aging caused by wrinkles, fine lines, or other signs of aging.

 Thinning of the skin

-We’ve all heard that thick skin is important, especially when dealing with criticism.
-Well, it’s also important to have thick skin — literally.
+We've all heard that thick skin is essential, especially when dealing with criticism.
+Well, it's also important to have thick skin — literally.